HadiKhoirudin/eTHR-Direct-ISP-eMMC-From-Android/README.md

 # eTHR Direct ISP eMMC From Android
 This is shell script design for run eTHR Tool from Android terminal like thermux.

+And this only work on older Android version like Kitkat 4.4.4

+If you has newer Android version this shell script will works very well on TWRP Recovery.

+Just unpack recovery.img and put eTHR on ~/ramdisk/sbin then repack & flash to your device.

+Make sure your Android has OTG support before use eTHR.

 Instructions :
-1. Download eTHR & mkfs.ext4 as RAW files
+1. Download eTHR & mke2fs as RAW files
 2. Edit eTHR file with text editor
 3. Change TARGET_USB to match with your Android USB Host.
 4. Change DIR_FILE to directory or to correct storage folder.